 It all sounded feasible until she questioned how they would have known she was there in the first place.
 The snow had been falling so hard that it hadn’t taken long to cover her car, unless they saw the accident happen and knew exactly where her car came to rest.
 Had it been Eddie, or one of his friends, that had run across the road in front of her, intentionally causing her to run off the road?
 Was that their idea of fun?
 Maybe Dave was right about him when he said he didn’t have the sense God gave a goose.
 Nothing like playing chicken in a blizzard on a snow-covered and slippery roadway, consequences be damned.

-“At the store earlier today, as I walked out the door, I heard Gordy tell you that you should have told me, but I didn’t stay to hear the rest.
-What didn’t you tell me that you should have?”
+“At the store earlier today, as I walked out the door, I heard Gordy say to you that you should have told me, but I didn’t stay to hear the rest.
+What didn’t you tell me you should have?”

 Dave shook his head.
 “I have no idea what you’re talking about.
 I told you everything you needed to know.
 It’s not like I could force you into changing your mind.
 Maybe next time, you’ll listen.”

 He was hiding something.
 She could sense it.
 He knew those wolves weren’t typical, everyday hounds.
-Regardless of whether he denied it or not, there was definitely something different and extremely odd about them.
-Whatever he was aware of, he chose to keep it to himself.
+Regardless of whether he denied it, there was definitely something different and extremely odd about them.
+Whatever he was aware of, he kept it to himself.